 I often get questions about what gears to pick when going from 2x to 1x drivetrains.
-Here is my advice:
+If you just want to get a straight conversion without understanding what is going on, you can use a gear calculator

 Since clearly all this range has to come from your cassette on a 1x drivetrain you need to find a cassette close to that range.
 Here are the ranges for the most common cassettes that you might want to consider for 1x setups: